cose-wg/HPKE/draft-ietf-cose-hpke.md

 #### COSE-HPKE Recipient Construction

-Because COSE-HPKE supports header protection, if the 'alg' parameter is present, it MUST be in the protected header and MUST be a COSE-HPKE algorithm.
+Because COSE-HPKE supports header protection, if the 'alg' parameter is present, it MUST be in the protected header parameters and MUST be a COSE-HPKE algorithm.

 The protected header MAY contain the kid parameter to identify the static recipient public key that the sender used.
 Use of the 'kid' parameter is RECOMMENDED